 “Free” VPNs are no such thing.
-They have many hidden costs that come in the form of convenience, efficiency, privacy and security.
+They have many hidden costs that come in the form of convenience, efficiency, privacy, and security.

 First, convenience.
 Most free VPN providers limit the platforms they support.
-While Android, iOS, macOS and Windows support might be available, you likely won’t see app support for Amazon Fire devices, smart TVs or other, less popular platforms.
+While Android, iOS, macOS, and Windows support might be available, you likely won’t see app support for Amazon Fire devices, smart TVs, or other, less popular platforms.

-Also convenience-related is the fact that you may be forced to wait in a queue before connecting to a free VPN server, and when you get the green light, you’ll either be logged onto one automatically or have a quite limited selection of servers to select from.
+Also, convenience-related is the fact that you may be forced to wait in a queue before connecting to a free VPN server, and when you get the green light, you’ll either be logged onto one automatically or have a quite limited selection of servers to select from.

 Now for efficiency.
 Many free VPN providers will throttle your connection speeds.
-Plus, many (if not most) VPN providers will impose a daily or month data cap on your usage.
+Plus, many (if not most) VPN providers will impose a daily or monthly data cap on your usage.
 Multiple devices on the same account will eat up that data allowance in no time.

 Now we come to arguably the most important argument against using a free VPN, that of their danger to your privacy and security.
 “Free” VPN providers are still looking to make a profit, so they keep their servers running by monitoring your online activity and then selling the information they collect to advertisers and other interested folks.